danahagist/100_Days_Of_ML_Code/activity.md

 ### Day 49: September 20th, 2018

+***Today's Progress***:
-Today's Progress: Like Groundhog Day, I kicked things off with more of what I've been doing for the last week or two.
+Like Groundhog Day, I kicked things off with more of what I've been doing for the last week or two.
 The only course I worked on today is Udacity's "SQL for Data Analysis" course.
 Below is the link to the course and a couple bullets on what I was able to cover.
 I've also included a link to some of the sub-query work I got done (lots o' fun with SQL).

 Udacity SQL for Data Analysis: https://classroom.udacity.com/courses/ud198
 - SQL Sub-queries and Temporary Tables
 - WITH Clause

+***Thoughts:***
-Thoughts: Enjoyed digging into the WITH clause today as a way to neatly arrange your sub-queries.
+Enjoyed digging into the WITH clause today as a way to neatly arrange your sub-queries.
 Since I was exposed to them a number of months back, I've been a big advocate for them and try to utilize in queries at work whenever possible.
 Sub-queries in general are immensely helpful and necessary with analyzing data using SQL.
 This course is offering some great exposure to those concepts.

-Link to Work:
+***Link to Work:***
 1. SQL for Data Analysis: https://github.com/danahagist/100_Days_Of_ML_Code/blob/master/day49_subqueryMania.sql

+### Day 50: September 21st, 2018

+***Today's Progress***:
+Another day starting with the Udacity "Intro to Statistics" course and Udacity's "SQL for Data Analysis" course.
+Below are the links to each and some bullets on what I was able to cover.

+Udacity Intro to Statistics: https://classroom.udacity.com/courses/st101
+- Averages (Mean, Median, Mode)
+- Variance

+Udacity SQL for Data Analysis: https://classroom.udacity.com/courses/ud198
+- Data Cleaning (LEFT, RIGHT, STRPOS, POSITION)

+***Thoughts:***
+50 Days in!!!
+Pretty unbelievable.
+Although I've had to skip 2-3 days while traveling and spending times with friends and family over the course of the challenge, I'm still proud of the accomplishment up to this point.
+I feel like I've grown a ton by keeping up this practice.
+It's extremely gratifying and my confidence increases daily.
+I will keep some good momentum through the weekend and try to clear some of my coursework from my plate.

+***Link to Work:***
+1. SQL for Data Analysis: https://github.com/danahagist/100_Days_Of_ML_Code/blob/master/day50_sqlDataCleaning.sql